thisHermit/nlp_project/README.md

     We show the results of the implementations of these 2 losses together.
   - branch name: `ptg-cos-loss`
 - What were your expectations for this experiment?
-  - We expected an immediate increase in perfomance as the cosine embedding loss makes sure that the paraphrases are close to each other while simultaneously not being exactly the same.
+  - We expected an immediate increase in performance as the cosine embedding loss makes sure that the paraphrases are close to each other while simultaneously not being exactly the same.
 - What have you changed compared to the base model (or to previous experiments, if you run experiments on top of each other)?
   - only the loss was changed without any architectural changes.
 - What were the results?
-  - The dev penalised score for cosine embedding loss is 9.94 while that of cosine embedding loss with identity loss is 9.89.
+  - The dev penalized score for cosine embedding loss is 9.94 while that of cosine embedding loss with identity loss is 9.89.
 - Add relevant metrics and plots that describe the outcome of the experiment well.

   Cosine loss only